New Identifications and Multi-wavelength Properties of Extragalactic Fermi Gamma-Ray Sources in the SPT-SZ Survey Field: Method

 We thus conclude that the SPT+SUMSS is the most efficient means to identify 4FGL sources, as it maximizes both completeness and purity.
 Almost all of the SPT identified sources (99\%) have corresponding SUMSS counterparts which appear to be flat-spectrum at mm and radio wavelengths (\autoref{fig:s843_s150}).

 The results of multi-wavelength associations demonstrate the promise of mm association to identify $\gamma$-ray sources.
 Thus, the combination of SUMSS (radio) and SPT (mm) associations (SPT+SUMSS) can best characterize the 4FGL sources because of the high certainty and high completeness of $\gamma$-ray association with joint mm and radio counterparts.
+For the previously identified 4FGL sources without SPT+SUMSS counterparts, we find that three of them are pulsars, one is a faint BL Lac, and the rest are undetermined blazar candidates with X-ray emission.